k0rventen/k0rventen.github.io/content/posts/remote-mulituser-vscode-kubernetes.md

 _Project Jupyter created JupyterHub to support many users.
 The Hub can offer notebook servers to a class of students, a corporate data science workgroup, a scientific research project, or a high-performance computing group._

-And some smart folks have put an amazing tutorial here:  https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html !
+And some smart folks have put an amazing tutorial [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html) !

 So for everything related to the basic setup, you can just follow along with their tutorial.
 It boils down to installing kube and installing helm.